TOP

 The research activities of the members are presented through journals.
 Ever since "The Korean Journal for Women Psychology" was first published in November 1996, the journal is being published three times a year.
 Currently, there are approximately 100 members.

 Division 10.
-Consumer
+Korean Society for Consumer Advertising Psychology

 The purpose of the Korean Society for Consumer Advertising Psychology, which is an applied psychology society, is to establish the theory for the development of the field of study, and to provide essential information to companies, advertising agencies, and experts in research companies.
 The society was established on December 17th, 1999 for the purpose of acting as a bridge for smooth exchange between researchers in the academic world and professionals on the field.